TRANSLATION BUREAU

 Before your visit:

-1)Take only necessary things you need.
+1) Take only the necessary things you need.
 There is no need to take all your bags.
-Police/bailiffs cannot let you in if you have too much things with yourself.
+Police/bailiffs cannot let you in if you bring along too many things.

-2)Prepare a short logic summary why you have overstayed your visa in simple English, translate it through google translate, for example, and print it out.
+2) Prepare a short logical summary of why you have overstayed your visa in simple English, translate it through Google Translate, for example, and print it out.
 You will have an opportunity to give it to a police officer/migration officer or judge to scan through.

 Before we discuss how case papers are made, we would like to cover your right to an attorney.
 The attorney is optional and expensive.